 1) Satellite - forget it, we tried it and you still need a mobile connection, it was difficult to locate the satellite, not very fast and was not cheap.

 2) Wi-Fi - trot along to Macdonalds or some other hot spot with your laptop and surf for free.

 3) Internet Cafe - when you can find one they are relatively inexpensive and sometimes you can find a local library that can provide a free service.

 4) Mobile internet - this is currently the best option for a cruising barge.

 5)Get yourself a signal booster.
-We have a WIFI Wand which is specially designed to hang outside on a mast and will pick up a signal several Km distant.
+We had a WIFI Wand which is specially designed to hang outside on a mast and will pick up a signal several Km distant.
 You just plug it in to a USB port and off you go.
-It is made in New Zealand but they do have a UK stockist.
+It is made in New Zealand but they did have a UK stockist.
 As of November 2018 their web site had disappeared so it may not now be available.